JimVincentW/SSARE/README.md

 ## Important Notes
 Current limitations include the limited number of scrapers, alongside the unavailability of querying the postgres database directly.
+This is a non-profit research project.
+I am a student at the OSI department of political science at the Free University Berlin.

 ## Architecture and Storage